-The core idea of our research project is that influenza has always been more than just a medical problem: its epidemiology and impact – both before and after vaccines became available – have been profoundly shaped by social and economic structures, thus affecting who falls ill, who dies, and who survives.
+The core idea of our proposal is that influenza has always been more than just a medical problem: its epidemiology and impact – both before and after vaccines became available – have been profoundly shaped by social and economic structures, thus affecting who falls ill, who dies, and who survives.

 The overarching aim of PANRISK is to study historical and modern data to enhance the understanding of social risk factors for influenza and improve pandemic preparedness.
 PANRISK has two interrelated overall objectives: 1) To map the poorly understood social risk groups in order to understand how social disparities leads to social disparities in influenza outcomes, vaccination uptake and repercussions of vaccination for health and mortality disparities.
 2) To aid policy makers in developing targeted interventions by social indications in addition to medical indications, to reach the WHO goal of 75% vaccine coverage, to reduce social inequalities, to save lives, reduce social suffering and medical costs during outbreaks.